ed-barberis/devops-2.0/CENTOS_VM_BUILD_INSTRUCTIONS.md

     This will take several minutes to run.
 However, this build will be shorter because it is based on the 'base-desktop-centos79' image.

-    NOTE: By default, the __DEV VM__ build provisions the AppDynamics Java Agent which requires external credentials to download the installer.
-You will need to provide your AppDynamics account user name and password as external environment variables.

-    The build will __fail__ if they are not set.

     ```bash
-    $ export appd_username="name@example.com"
-    $ export appd_password="password"
     $ packer build dev-centos79-x86_64.json
     ```